Conducktor-AI/Conducktor/PRIVACY.md

 - Right to opt out of sale (not applicable)
 - Right to non-discrimination

-**California Contact:** ccpa@conducktr.com
+**California Contact:** ccpa@conducktor.com

 ## Children's Privacy

-Conducktr is not intended for children under 13 (or 16 in the EU).
+Conducktor is not intended for children under 13 (or 16 in the EU).
 We do not knowingly collect data from children.
-If you believe we have collected data from a child, contact us immediately at privacy@conducktr.com.
+If you believe we have collected data from a child, contact us immediately at privacy@conducktor.com.

 ## Cookies & Tracking

 ### Essential Cookies

-**Authentication Cookie:** `conducktr_session`
+**Authentication Cookie:** `conducktor_session`
 - **Purpose:** Maintain user session
 - **Duration:** 1 hour (configurable)
 - **Type:** httpOnly, Secure, SameSite=Lax